JAVaFAPT2/Eproject3/README.md

 - Use `GET /api/vehiclemodels?search=...` for search or omit `search` to get all.
 - After creating a model via JSON, call photo upload endpoints to attach images.
+- **All list responses now use `items` property** - no more checking different property names per endpoint.